SmurFxD-ReallOne/ai-audio-chatbot/README.md

 1. Click the **"Start Recording"** button
 2. Speak your message clearly
 3. The browser will automatically convert your speech to text
-4. Receive AI response in both text and audio formats
+4. Receive response in both text and audio formats

 ### Text Interaction
 1. Type your message in the text area
 2. Click **"Send Text"** or press Enter
-3. Receive AI response in both text and audio formats
+3. Receive response in both text and audio formats

 ## Technical Architecture